scipy/scipy/doc/source/tutorial/stats.rst

 If the array with probabilities, i.e., ``[0.1, 0.05, 0.01]`` and the
 array of degrees of freedom i.e., ``[10, 11, 12]``, have the same
-array shape, then element wise matching is used.
+array shape, then element-wise matching is used.
 As an example, we can obtain the 10% tail for 10 d.o.f., the 5% tail for 11 d.o.f. and the 1% tail for 12 d.o.f. by calling